datrs/hypercore-protocol-rs/README.md

 ```

 Running both from different terminals should print debug output and complete the handshake.

-Running a Rust client against a NodeJS server or vice-versa **does not work**.
-If anyone has ideas why that is the case please help out :-)

 There's also an [issue in the datrs/hypercore repo](https://github.com/datrs/hypercore/issues/92) where I documented my findings in the process up to here.